 The incredible speed with which printers are evolving is both exciting and highly significant to business growth.
 Through the streamlining of office processes, and the added efficiency of interconnectivity, the printer as a business staple is having quite a renaissance.
-However, the negative of introducing connectivity in this way is that many companies are completely overlooking the security risks they face.
+However, the negative of introducing connectivity in this way is that many companies are completely overlooking the cyber security risks they face.

-Barely a week goes by without a security breach making the headlines.
+Barely a week goes by without a cyber security breach making the headlines.
 From the leak of personal details from a multinational technology company, to the intentional release of Olympian data post tournament, even the biggest organisations in the world sometimes find themselves at the mercy of hackers.
 With the profile of data security on the rise, big businesses are pumping more and more money into their budgets, in an attempt to protect themselves.

 Unfortunately, these budgets focus primarily on computer devices.
 Although these devices are incredibly important, what business owners are underestimating is exactly how valuable the data on their printer is as well.
 A contemporary machine will not only print documents; it will also store them.
 As we will often tell our clients, this is an incredibly valuable feature, but also poses risks.

 There are three main threats that a printer can pose in terms of a data breach.
 Each can be simply addressed, to make sure that your company’s data, and reputation, stays intact:

 One potential threat that isn’t new, is guarding against who sees your printout.
 If you are printing confidential information to a printer you cannot directly see, then there is the risk that it will be intercepted by someone who shouldn’t be seeing it.
 If you have confidentiality agreements in place, then this could prove to be hugely damaging to your firm should data be released.